|

 remains dependent on ground-water, because piped water supply is

+inadequate.
 And public transport is almost non-existent.
 The residents of New

 Gurgaon were grateful when the District Adminstraton started plying